Meghalaya: Government and politics

-Meghalaya's Governor is Satya Pal Malik since August 2020.
+Meghalaya's Governor is C. H. Vijayashankar since July 2024.

 State government

 The Meghalaya Legislative Assembly has 60 members at present.
 Meghalaya has two representatives in the Lok Sabha, one each from Shillong and Tura.
 It also has one representative in the Rajya Sabha.

 Since the creation of the state the Gauhati High Court has jurisdiction in Meghalaya.
 A Circuit Bench of the Guwahati High Court has been functioning at Shillong since 1974.
 In March 2013, the Meghalaya High Court was separated from the Gauhati High Court and now the state has its own High Court.

 Local self-government

 To provide local self-governance machinery to the rural population of the country, provisions were made in the Constitution of India; accordingly, the Panchayati Raj institutions were set up.
 Because of distinct customs and traditions prevalent in the northeast region, it was felt necessary to have a separate political and administrative structure in the region.
 Some of the tribal communities in the region had their own traditional political systems, and it was felt that Panchayati Raj institutions may come into conflict with these traditional systems.
 The Sixth Schedule was appended to the Constitution on the recommendations of a subcommittee formed under the leadership of Gopinath Bordoloi, and the constitution of Autonomous District Councils is provided in certain rural areas of the northeast including areas in Meghalaya.

 The ADCs in Meghalaya are the following: